afrl-rq/OpenUxAS-bootstrap/README.md

 1. install Vagrant, after downloading it from https://www.vagrantup.com/downloads.html
 2. install a virtual machine provider, preferably Virtual Box, which is available from https://www.virtualbox.org/wiki/Downloads

-Then, open a terminal (on *NIX machines) or a command prompt (on Windows), navigate to the directory where you've cloned this repository, and run the command:
+Then, open a terminal (on *NIX machines) or a command prompt (on Windows), navigate to the directory where you've cloned this repository, and run the command (or see "GUI Machine", below, if you want a machine with a GUI):

     vagrant up uxas